 - Application of a muscle-skeleton system to develop a more realistic child robot

 The concept of mirror neurons is fundamental to how we perceive others and our world around us making the adaptation of this type of system in cognitive development robots a crucial point in such research.
-The basic idea to a mirror neuron is based on a neuronal cell firing a signal both when the body it inhabits carries out a task and when the body observe another object/human/animal performing the same task.
-Take a look at the following video to illustrate this concept.
+The basic idea to a mirror neuron is based on a neuronal cell firing a signal both when the body it inhabits carries out a task and when the body observes another object/human/animal performing the same task.
+Look at the following video to illustrate this concept.

-Future research on cognitive development robots needs to consider incorporating additional factors into the robotic system to enhance human-robot interaction including voice, body temperature, flexibility of the skin, and the ability of the robot to smell so that this structure is perceived to be more lifelike and more welcoming to interact with a caregiver.
+Future research on cognitive development robots must consider incorporating additional factors into the robotic system to enhance human-robot interaction, including voice, body temperature, the flexibility of the skin, and the ability of the robot to smell, so that this structure is perceived to be more lifelike and more welcoming to interact with a caregiver.